F5Networks/terraform-provider-bigip/website/docs/r/bigip_as3.html.markdown

 `bigip_as3` provides details about bigip as3 resource

-This resource is helpful to configure deploy as3 declarative JSON on BIG-IP.
+This resource is helpful to configure as3 declarative JSON on BIG-IP.
 ## Example Usage